brunenberg/brunenberg-portfolio-source/content/skills.md

 ## Soft Skills 💡

-**Team Collaboration:** Thrives in team settings, contributing to and valuing the synergy that comes from diverse perspectives and skills.
+**Team Collaboration:** Works effectively within team settings, appreciating the collective strengths and insights that each member brings, and contributes to group objectives.

 **Feedback Utilization:** Embraces constructive feedback, using it as a source for personal growth and enhanced performance.

-**Decision Making:** Exercises sound judgment in decision-making, carefully considering various factors to make informed choices.
+**Decision Making:** Exercises sound judgement in decision-making, carefully considering various factors to make informed choices.

 **Practical Problem-Solving:** Possesses a strong sense of practicality and common sense, enabling effective problem-solving and task management.